angular/angular/aio/content/guide/ngmodule-faq.md

 *   Non-declarable objects such as services, functions, configurations, and entity models.
 *   Components that are only loaded dynamically by the router or by bootstrapping.
-    Such [entry components](guide/ngmodule-faq#q-entry-component-defined) can never be selected in another component's template.
+    Such components can never be selected in another component's template.
     While there's no harm in exporting them, there's also no benefit.

 *   Pure service modules that don't have public \(exported\) declarations.